evkx/evkx.github.io/content/models/mercedes/eqe/EQE_300/_index.md

 ## Performance

-The Mercedes-EQ EQE 300 has a maximum power of 180 KW (245 hp/241 bhp).
-The total torque is 565 nm (417 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 7.3 seconds.
-The top speed is 210 km/h.
+The Mercedes-EQ EQE 300 has a maximum power of 180 KW (245 hp/241 bhp) and a total torque of 565 nm (417 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 7.3 seconds and has a top speed of 210 km/h (130.5 mph).

 ## Battery, range, and charging